-As an outdoor professional I keep a laser focus on building upon my core competencies as a multi-day backpacking and hiking guide.
-I have a service-centered approach, minimalist philosophy, and emphasize Leave No Trace principles.
-My goal is to add risk assessment and management training to my background as a program manager in order to be a successful leader of outdoor organizations.
+As an outdoor professional I keep focus on building upon my core competencies as a multi-day backpacking and hiking guide for REI Adventures.
+I have a service-centered approach, minimalist philosophy centered on conservation, and teach Leave No Trace principles.
+My background is in program management and my goal is to be an influential leader within the outdoor industry.

 About the Blog

-The genesis of the blog began in February, 2018 as I planned a thru-hike of the Continental Divide Trail I started the CDT northbound from Mexico on April 10th, 2018, and completed a successful thru-hike when reaching Canada on August 25th, 2018.
+The genesis of the blog you find here began as I planned a thru-hike of the Continental Divide Trail In 2017.
+I started the CDT northbound from Mexico on April 10th, 2018, and completed a successful thru-hike when reaching Canada, August 25th, 2018.

 I wound up pursuing my undergraduate degree in communications at Fort Lewis College, in Durango.
 A beat up house perfectly situated on historic 3rd avenue sheltered four young men and became a hub for our collection of friends and a launchpad for our outdoor pursuits.
 In school I worked early mornings for Jim and Bill Carver at their brewery & bakery.
 Then a spot opened up with the original owners and location of Backcountry Experience, where I sold packs, sleeping bags, climbing gear and boots.
 This little shop and the great friends around me cultivated my explorations into the LaPlata mountains and the great San Juan mountains surrounding us.
 Mountain biking, backpacking, skiing, rock and ice climbing, and soon, wall climbing followed.
-Adventures to the Four Corners area in Moab, Canyonlands, the LaSal mountains, Indian Creek, Fisher Towers, an Zion came next.
+Next, adventures to the Four Corners area in Moab, Canyonlands, the LaSal mountains, Indian Creek and Fisher Tower climbing, and Zion National Park.

 One summer trip took me on classic climbs in Yosemite.
 A winter introduced me to Tim Windell, former national snowboard champion in the 1980’s, and I worked at his snowboard shop at Purgatory Resort and a summer at his snowboard camps on Mt.
 Hood.
 One fateful summer, I hit the Colorado Trail starting near Denver and didn’t stop walking until I reached the end, 486 miles later at Junction Creek in Durango.
 The love affair with being outside was just getting started.